 Other ways to earn Chase Sapphire Reserve® rewards

 With the Chase Sapphire Reserve®, you can earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-Earn 3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
-Additionally, from Nov.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases Additionally, from Nov.
 1, 2020 through April 30, 2021, cardholders earn 3X points on up to $1,000 in grocery store purchases per month, including pickup and eligible grocery store delivery services.